-Allergic rhinitis occurs when your body’s immune system over-responds to specific, non-infectious particles such as plant pollens, molds, dust mites, animal proteins, chemicals, foods, medicines, insect venom, and other triggers.
+Allergic rhinitis, also known as hay fever, occurs when your body’s immune system over-responds to specific, non-infectious particles such as plant pollens, molds, dust mites, animal proteins, chemicals, foods, medicines, insect venom, and other triggers.
 During an allergic attack, a special antibody (fighting protein), called IgE, attaches to cells that release histamine and other chemicals in the lungs, skin, and the mucous linings of the body.
 These chemicals open the blood vessels and produce skin redness and swollen membranes.
 When this happens in the nose, sneezing, itching, runny nose, and congestion occur.

 Seasonal allergic rhinitis depends on specific plants that are pollenating at that time.
 In the United States, springtime allergic rhinitis is typically due to pollinating trees.
 Early summer allergic rhinitis is often due to grass pollination, and allergic rhinitis in the fall is usually due to weeds pollinating.
 Hypersensitivity to ragweed is very common in autumn.
 Also in the fall, you may experience allergic symptoms from mold spores on falling leaves.